hienphamm/create-modernfw-app/README.md

 # Welcome to Create-Modernfw-App

-This is a command-line interface (CLI) tool that generates a modern Next.js/React application with JavaScript/TypeScript, and provides additional options such as Tailwind CSS, ESLint, Docker, Lint-staged, and import aliases.
+This is a command-line interface (CLI) tool that generates a modern Next.js/React application and provides additional options such as Tailwind CSS, ESLint, Docker, Lint-staged, and CommitLint.

 ### Installation